Mehdi Abbasov

 Mehdi Abbasov (Mehdi Abbasov Yusif oğlu) (January 1, 1960, Aghvorik, Armenia – January 13, 1992, Məlikcanlı, Azerbaijan) was the National Hero of Azerbaijan, and the warrior of the First Nagorno-Karabakh War.
 He was also awarded the title of Master of Sports of the USSR.

 Biography

 He was born on 1 January 1960 in the village of Aghvorik in Armenia.
-In 1977, Mehdi's family was expelled from Armenia and moved to Kulan village of Tulkubas region of the Republic of Kazakhstan.
+In 1977, Mehdi's family was expelled from Armenia and moved to Kulan village of Tulkubas region of the Kazakhstan.
 In 1980, Mehdi entered the Training Department of the Chimkent Pedagogical Institute and later continued his education at the Pedagogical Institute in Karagan.

 Military activities

 Mehdi Abbasov was appointed to work at the Ministry of Internal Affairs of the Republic of Azerbaijan on June 28, 1991.
 He started working as Senior Lieutenant at the Ministry of Internal Affairs.
 The last battle of Mehdi was on January 13, 1992.
 He was one of the key figures during the battles around the village of Melikkan.
 Mehdi Abbasov was killed in a fight for the village of Melikkan.